Paying tax - what to do when you get a job in Sweden

 This information is for EU/EEA citizens only

-Apply for Swedish tax and get a "coordination number"
+Apply for Swedish tax and a coordination number

 When you fill out the SINK application, you can choose to be taxed according to the standard Swedish income tax law.
 You can find more detailed information about SINK and the standard income tax rules in our article The Swedish Tax system – a brief introduction (please see the link below).